michal-h21/make4ht/README.md

 \label{sec:buildfiles}

 `make4ht` supports build files.
 These are `Lua` scripts which can adjust the build process.
-You can request external applications like `bibtex` or `makeindex`, pass options to the commands, modify the image conversion process, or post-process the generated files.
+They can request external applications like `bibtex` or `makeindex`, pass options to the commands, modify the image conversion process, or post-process the generated files.

 `make4ht` tries to load default build file named as `filename + .mk4 extension`.
-You can choose different build file with `-e` or `--build-file` command line option.
+It is possible to select a different build file with `-e` or `--build-file` command line option.

 Sample build file: